andrey-lepekhin/andrey-lepekhin.github.io/_posts/2018-06-02-Biohacking-and-me.md

 1. Implementation of strategies to change the markers that are not in the green (e.g. try supplements, change training routines, etc)
 1. Eat less sugar.
 Switching from a lifetime consumption of the family-recipe homemade jam was hard at first, but now I actually enjoy how food tastes without any added sweetness.
 1. Intermittent fasting protocol where I eat during 6-8 hours of a day, leaving the rest to fasting
-1. At the moment I experiment sleeping at the same times daily: going to bed before 22:00 and waking up at 06:30.
+1. Sleeping at the same times daily: going to bed before 22:00 and waking up at 06:30.
-1. Meditate daily
+1. Daily meditation
 1. Free weights exercise.
 I used to do HIIT, but paused as my main goal is gaining muscle at the moment.